Geothermal Energy: Sustainable Energy Source

 Modern mining methods rely largely on fossil fuels as well.
 Mining experts rely on gasoline to run their machinery and heavy equipment, but oil price has risen since Russia invaded Ukraine.
 Higher gasoline prices have put pressure on miners, limiting their ability to extract lithium and resulting in higher costs and a reduction in global lithium supply.

 Miners are also reducing their extraction operations to reduce negative environmental consequences.
 Lithium mining requires a lot of water.
 Local mines cause soil erosion in Argentina’s agricultural economy.

-Environmentalists are now proposing geothermal energy as a cost-effective and environmentally friendly alternative to modern lithium mining.
+Environmentalists are now proposing geothermal energy as a cost-effective and environmentally friendly alternative extraction process for lithium mining.